-Section 75R provides that Environmental planning instruments (other than State environmental planning policies) do not apply in respect of an approved project under Part 3A.
+Section 75R provides that Environmental planning instruments (other than State environmental planning policies) do not apply in respect of an approved project under Part 3A or the Transitional arrangements in place since its repeal.

 Section 75U provides that a range of referrals and concurrences under other state Acts are not required for an approved project under Part 3A.